4ndew/terminal-history-navigator/README.md

 **Commands not being saved?**
 - Check if commands are being filtered by settings in `~/.zshrc`
 - Some commands may be excluded by `HIST_IGNORE_SPACE` or similar options

+**Problematic commands showing up?**
+- The app automatically filters out commands with parsing errors
+- You can add custom patterns to `exclude_patterns` in config
+- Commands with invalid timestamps or formatting are filtered out

 **Clipboard not working?**
 - macOS: Should work out of box